epicweb-dev/full-stack-foundations/README.md

 This should just work™️ (it looks at your currently running processes and chooses the editor based on that).
-If it doesn't guess correctly, create a `.env` file in the root of this project and add an environment variable called `KCDSHOP_EDITOR` with the value being set to the path to your editor's executable.
+If it doesn't guess correctly, create a `.env` file in the root of this project and add an environment variable called `EPICSHOP_EDITOR` with the value being set to the path to your editor's executable.
 For example, if you're using VS Code on Windows, you'd add this to your `.env` file:

 ```
-KCDSHOP_EDITOR='"C:\Program Files\Microsoft VS Code\bin\code.cmd"'
+EPICSHOP_EDITOR='"C:\Program Files\Microsoft VS Code\bin\code.cmd"'
 ```

 Make certain that if the path includes spaces that you wrap the path in quotes as above (note the use of single quotes wrapping the double quotes!).

-The value of `KCDSHOP_EDITOR` should be the command that you would run in your terminal to open your editor from the command line.
+The value of `EPICSHOP_EDITOR` should be the command that you would run in your terminal to open your editor from the command line.
 This means, the first thing should be the path to the executable for your editor (or the command if you have one in your `PATH`).
 So you may be able to get away with doing something as simple as this:

 ```
-KCDSHOP_EDITOR=code
+EPICSHOP_EDITOR=code
 ```

 ## Exercises